-Ergonomics is a science, or study, of designing equipment and its usage which provides comfort and efficiency.
-This is particularly important with repetitive motion activities, such as using the computer which I am working on right now.
-Posture and positioning of equipment helps us to avoid the aches and pains of working on computers.
-The same holds true if we are drafting or writing or painting or sculpting, or anything which can be done at a desk.
-As we get older we have enough aches and pains which are natural in the aging process.
+Ergonomics is a science or study of designing equipment and its usage to provide comfort and efficiency.
+This is particularly important with repetitive motion activities, such as using the computer that I am working on right now.
+Posture and proper positioning of computer equipment helps us to avoid aches and pains.
+The same holds true if we are drafting or writing or painting or sculpting—anything that can be done at a desk.
+Aches and pains are natural in the aging process.
 We do not need to sit at a desk, like a raptor in Jurassic Park, adding to the stiffness in our bodies.
-Release the raptor inside of you, and let it go chase scientists in the park…
+Release the raptor inside of you, and let it go chase scientists in the park.

 These height-adjustable desks can be either manually or electrically raised and lowered.
-Your budget will probably dictate which design, manual or electric, is feasible for you.
-Standing while working at a desk allows much better blood flow which, of course, helps our brain functionality.
+Budget will probably dictate which design—manual or electric—is feasible for you.
+Standing while working at a desk allows much better blood flow helping our brain functionality.
 It also helps fluids in our bodies to keep moving as they are designed to move.

-How often have any of us sat for so long that our backsides get a bit numb?
 Productivity is reportedly increased, as well as mood, energy level and comfort.

+Who hasn’t sat for so long that our backsides get a bit numb?
 Our bodies are not designed to be sedentary for long periods of time, particularly in a sitting position.
-Even while sleeping, most of us move around, perhaps chasing something or another in our dreams…perhaps even looking for our youthful idealism.
+Even while sleeping, most of us move around, perhaps chasing something or another in our dreams, perhaps even looking for our youthful idealism.
 As we get older, it is really important to listen to what our bodies are telling us.
 If your butt is numb from sitting……listen to it and get off of it.

-Trackball Mouse – this one is controlled via a ball on top of the device.
+Trackball Mouse – This one controlled via a ball on top of the device.
 The ball is rolled with a finger or the palm of the hand.
 Some commands are difficult to do with precision, such as dragging and dropping, and cutting and pasting.
 Those can be learned, however, and if carpal tunnel issues are present, a trackball or roller mouse is a good one to consider.

-Pen Mouse – this works like a regular mouse, but it is made to be held like a large pen.
+Pen Mouse – This works like a regular mouse, but it is made to be held like a large pen.
 Little to no wrist movement is required for its use.

 Written by Aaron Berlin